 One disposable item that is easy to reduce in your household are throw-away paper tissues.
-The use of a cotton hankie is a great way to help Mother Nature and save money!
+The use of a cotton hankie is a great way to love Mother Nature and save money!
 And if you buy vintage, your footprint is even less, as the item was manufactured long ago and has already paid its due.
-If you buy just 1 box of Kleenex every month, your outlay is at least $12 and maybe as high as $36 per year.
-With vintage hankies around $3 each, depending on quality, you could buy 1 dozen hankies ... and have them for many years.
+If you buy just 1 box of Kleenex every month, your yearly outlay is probably between $12 and $36.
+Use that money to buy vintage hankies instead.
+They are usually available around $1-3 each, depending on the quality, and you then have a dozen hankies . . . all ready to use for many years to come.
 Every little bit helps and when you replace disposable items with reusable ones, you really do save $$$.

 ~ SHOP ~